VictorOdhiambo/lending-app/README.md

-# Lending Platform - Microservices with PostgreSQL
+# Lending App - Spring boot Microservices with PostgreSQL

 This project consists of multiple Spring Boot microservices orchestrated with Docker Compose and connected to a shared PostgreSQL database.
 Services include: